MIZ-KAS/ensuring-quality-releases-azure-devops/README.md

 This project uses **Azure DevOps** to build a CI/CD pipeline that creates disposable test environments and runs a variety of automated tests to ensure quality releases.
-It uses **Terraform** to deploy the infrastructure, **Azure App Services** to host the web application and **Azure Pipelines** to build, test and deploy the project.
+It uses **Terraform** to deploy the infrastructure, **Azure App Services** to host the web application and **Azure Pipelines** to provision, build, deploy and test the project.
 The automated tests run on a self-hosted virtual machine (Linux) and consist of: **UI Tests** with selenium, **Integration Tests** with postman, **Stress Test** and **Endurance
 Test** with jmeter.
 Additionally, it uses an **Azure Log Analytics** workspace to monitor and provide insight into the application's behavior.